unexist/blog/_drafts/logging-vs-tracing.md

 #### Central logging

-We probably don't win much, when we post the output just to stdout of the single application.
-One of the goals of central logging is to have everything aggregated in one place.
-There are multiple ways for to do that, so let us focus on [gelf][] and [Kibana][].
+One of the goals of central logging is to have everything aggregated in one place and there there are multiple ways for to do that, so let us focus on [gelf][] and [Kibana][].

-[Quarkus][] comes with an extension to do the bulk work for us, we just have to include it and configure it for our setup:
+[Quarkus][] comes with an extension that does the bulk work for us, we just have to include it and configure it for our setup:

 ###### **pom.xml**: